SPHERE-PPL/forecasting-contest-template/README.md

-# Turing PPL Forecasting Contest Template
+# SPHERE-PPL Forecasting Contest Template

-This is the official template repository for Turing PPL Forecasting Contest.
+This is the official template repository for SPHERE-PPL Forecasting Contest.

 Each contest will have its own repository with pre-prepared data (found in the data folder) and a template report (demo_analysis.qmd) that will showcase how to load the data, perform analyses and then export results into the correct format.
 There will also be a folder for any additional scripts that are required.
 Any coding languages are allowed but all analyses must be reproducible by the panel.

-More details about the contests and the Turing PPL Community can be found at: <https://TuringPPL.github.io>.
+More details about the contests and the SPHERE-PPL Community can be found at: <https://SPHERE-PPL.github.io>.

 The remainder of this README will show the different sections that will usually be included in the contest set-up.